oduameh/node-course/docs/Instructions/keys-and-wallets.md

 :::

-The output will display the TxHash, TxIx value, and the amount of ADA contained in the UTXO (in lovelaces):
+The output will display the TxHash, TxIx value, and the amount of ada contained in the UTXO (in lovelaces):

 ![utxo1](/img/utxo1.png)

 :::note

-1,000,000 lovelaces equals 1 ADA.
+1,000,000 lovelaces equals 1 ada.
 When using `cardano-cli`, always input values in lovelaces.

 :::

-Confirm the wallet has a valid UTXO with an amount of ADA, then craft and submit a simple transaction using `cardano-cli`.
+Confirm the wallet has a valid UTXO with an amount of ada, then craft and submit a simple transaction using `cardano-cli`.

 Create a directory for transaction files: